richgel999/ufo_data/bin/anon_pdf.md

 *   [https://www.thedrive.com/content-b/message-editor%2F1571426976078-conquest2.jpg?auto=we](https://www.thedrive.com/content-b/message-editor%2F1571426976078-conquest2.jpg?auto=we)
 *   [https://www.sunrisepage.com/uft/files/media/Conquest_of_Gravity_Aim_of_Top_Scientists_in_US.docx](https://www.sunrisepage.com/uft/files/media/Conquest_of_Gravity_Aim_of_Top_Scientists_in_US.docx)

-Note: The article also mentions George S. Trimble’s RIAS (see 1955), and states it is financed by Glenn L. Martin Co. but isolated from the company’s aircraft building business and managed by Welcome Bender.
+>**_Note_**: The article also mentions George S. Trimble’s RIAS (see 1955), and states it is financed by Glenn L. Martin Co. but isolated from the company’s aircraft building business and managed by Welcome Bender.
 It is suggested RIAS partnered with IPP.

-Note: Gordon Gray’s presence in IPP anti-gravity studies is noteworthy.
+>**_Note_**: Gordon Gray’s presence in IPP anti-gravity studies is noteworthy.
 Gray was the director of the Psychological Strategy Board, a committee formed by the Truman Administration to coordinate and plan psychological operations.
 The Board included representatives from DOD and DCI.

 Gray’s name also appears on disputed “TS/MAJIC EYES ONLY” documentation, specifically an alleged briefing document of a Majestic-12 Group, a R&D intelligence operation allegedly established by Pres.
 Truman in 1947.
 Gray is listed as one of twelve members with access to the information, allegedly pertaining to UAP crash recoveries, study and analysis of the intent of UAP occupants.